-No matter what the menu writer eats, Luana’s offers some lighter choices in terms of two big bowl salads: One contains the same chipotle chicken salad found in one of the sandwiches, and the other features a rosemary chicken salad.
+Luana’s offers some lighter choices in terms of two big bowl salads: One contains the same chipotle chicken salad found in one of the sandwiches, and the other features a rosemary chicken salad.
 Both are good options as a bountiful but less filling meal.
 Breakfast choices include avocado toast with two scrambled eggs, a breakfast pizza, and a build-your-own breakfast sandwich option.
 On weekends, those choices are augmented with French toast, mimosas, and a Hawaiian “rexfast” of spam, eggs, scallions, and fried rice.

 Desserts at Luana’s are a selection of recurring “big ass” pastries.
-Neither their name nor their enormous size have any subtlety, but their flavors sometimes do, especially in the carrot chocolate chip muffin.
+Neither their name nor their enormous size have much subtlety, but their flavors sometimes do, especially in the carrot chocolate chip muffin.
 Like just about everything else at Luana’s, this seems like an improbable combination, but it works amazingly well.
 There are so many seemingly incongruous details in this restored house and the food prepared there, but instead of this being a negative, it simply yields something new to be discovered with each visit to this ship in a bottle on McDowell.

 149 W. McDowell Rd., Phoenix AZ 85003